 2. Lowers Bad Cholesterol:

-The above-mentioned study on women with weight problems found that consuming cumin with yogurt resulted in lower cholesterol levels, especially lower levels of low-density lipoprotein or bad cholesterol, and triglycerides higher levels of high-density lipoprotein or good cholesterol.
+The study above on women with weight problems found that consuming cumin with yogurt resulted in lower cholesterol levels, especially lower levels of low-density lipoprotein or bad cholesterol and triglycerides with higher levels of high-density lipoprotein or good cholesterol.

 3. Prevents Diabetes:

 Cumin is known to help treat and prevent diabetes.
 A 2017 study on adults with type 2 diabetes examined the effects of cumin essential oil on blood sugar levels.
 Participants received either 100 milligrams (mg) of cumin oil per day, 50 mg of cumin oil per day, or a placebo.
 After 8 weeks, both groups which received 100 and 50 mg of cumin oil had significantly reduced blood sugar, insulin, and hemoglobin A1c levels.
 The cumin oil groups also saw improvements in signs of insulin resistance and inflammation.
 However, other human studies using black cumin seeds have shown mixed results, according to a 2017 review of studies.
 More research is necessary to confirm the benefits of cumin essential oil for those with diabetes.

 4. Helps with Irritable Bowel Syndrome: